jhatch3/C/README.md

 # About
-this is where I will be uploading project I do while learning c I am currently in my second year at the University of Oregon, and working towards a BS in CS.
+I will be uploading project I do while I learn c too this repo.
+I am currently in my second year at the University of Oregon, and working towards a BS in CS.